18F/Dot-Net-Encasement/README.md

 </ItemGroup>
 ```

-In your integrated terminal type `dotnet restore` in your terminal.
-You can now invoke the watcher tool when running your Web API app like so:
+In your integrated terminal type `dotnet restore`.
+You can now invoke the watcher tool when running your Web API app like this:

 ```bash
 $ dotnet watch run
 ```

 Now, when we change our method, the watcher will automatically pick up the change to the `ValuesController.cs` file and restart your application.
-Make the following changes, and save the `ValuesController.cs` file.
+To demonstrate, make the following changes to the `ValuesController.cs` file and save your changes.

 ```csharp
 [HttpGet("value/{id}")]